Daily Market Update RSS

 Design principle: Daily Market Update is intentionally designed as a single-field (description) driven format.
 It is narrative-first. structure is fixed, but length is flexible.
 Rendering is identical across app, web, and partner surfaces.

-Example feed: https://ns3.ai/en/top-newsarrow-up-right
+Example feed: https://ns3.ai/en/top-news

 5. Validate the Data Yourself